This is the second part of the article by our guest Australian Commercial Digital Retoucher Peter Worthington.

 The next step, now that you have your grouped files all in a “RETOUCHING” folder, is to turn off that folder, so you can only see your background layer.
 Then, make a path around every possible element — path lids, bottles, reflections, anything that you think you might need to isolate at a later time to edit.

 If there are multiple products on your page, make sure you have a path around each one.
 This might sound like a waste of time, but spending an extra 20 or 30 minutes at this stage could save you significantly more time later if your client decides at the last minute they would like to move an object 2mm to the right, or straighten a lid slightly in a product bottle.

 Once you’ve made paths around everything, you are in a position to start isolating your layers into groups so you can access your layers with ease!

-See you in Part III shortly!
+See you in Part III!